cfsamson/articles-atomics-in-rust/README.md

 _User level locks involve utilizing the atomic instructions of processor to atomically update a memory space.
 The atomic instructions involve utilizing a lock prefix on the instruction and having the destination operand assigned to a memory address.
 The following instructions can run atomically with a lock prefix on current Intel processors: ADD, ADC, AND, BTC, BTR, BTS, CMPXCHG, CMPXCH8B, DEC, INC, NEG, NOT, OR, SBB, SUB, XOR, XADD, and XCHG..._

-Ok, so when we use the methods on atomics like `fetch_add` on [`AtomicUsize`](https://doc.rust-lang.org/std/sync/atomic/struct.AtomicUsize.html) it actually changes the instructions we use to add the two numbers on the CPU.
+Ok, so when we use the methods of an atomic, such as `fetch_add` on [`AtomicUsize`](https://doc.rust-lang.org/std/sync/atomic/struct.AtomicUsize.html), the compiler actually changes the instructions it emits for the addition of the two numbers on the CPU.
 The assembly would instead look something like \(an AT&T dialect\) `lock addq ..., ...`instead of `addq ..., ...`which we'd normally expect.

 {% hint style="success" %}
 An atomic operation is a set of operations executed as one indivisible unit.
 Any observer is prevented from seeing any of the sub operations or acquiring the same data while it's being operated on.
 Any conflicting operation-B from another core on the same data will have to wait until the the first atomic operation-A is finished.